miachen0401/LLM_summary/train_RAG/README.md

 # RAG Dense Retriever Training System
-### Insurance Carrier Q&A Domain
+### Proteomics & Biological Pathway Domain

 ---

 ## Project Overview

-This project implements a **Dense Passage Retrieval (DPR)** training pipeline for building a Retrieval-Augmented Generation (RAG) system specialized in insurance carrier information.
-The system fine-tunes a **BGE (BAAI General Embedding)** model to learn semantic mappings between natural language questions and their corresponding answers about insurance carriers.
+This project implements a **Dense Passage Retrieval (DPR)** training pipeline for building a Retrieval-Augmented Generation (RAG) system specialized in proteomics data insights, biological pathway analysis, and payload understanding.
+The system fine-tunes a **BGE (BAAI General Embedding)** model to learn semantic mappings between natural language questions and their corresponding answers about protein structures, signaling pathways, and therapeutic payloads.

 The trained retriever can be integrated into a RAG pipeline where:
 1. User submits a natural language question